josecarlosgt/Web-Design-and-Development/README.md

 Notes:
 - Text alignment classes also include *text-start* for aligning text to the left and *text-end* for aligning text to the right.

-## Task 5: Leveraging class utilities for borders
+## Task 5: Class utilities for adding borders

 Reference: [Bootstrap Docs > Utilities > Borders](https://getbootstrap.com/docs/5.0/utilities/borders/)